 This type of spiced up sweetened black tea beverage has been adopted by some Arabic countries where “shai” is often heavily sweetened and served with milk and sipped while puffing from a hookah.
 The ultimate symbol of hanging out on a divan.

 Even in Russia more tea than vodka is being consumed, yet like in most Western countries “chay” sipping is far from being contemplative tea time.
 The samovar keeps the heat constant so anyone in the household can pour a warm brew during the mostly cold days and nights there.

 Still, I have nothing against of blending various tea cultures together in my tea time.
-My favourite combo is a Japanese tea with French pastry as I often enjoy in Kyoto.
-Pierre Hermé pastry and a great roasted houjicha make for a sublime and indulgent experience!
-Another perfect Franco-Japanese combo is the revered Month Blanc cake with chestnut and sencha or matcha tea.
-I love the Japanese sweets too, but if I shall be honest to what tea time can do for you, here a cultural mix makes a wonderful pair.
+My favourite combo is a Japanese tea with French pastry as I enjoy once in a while in Kyoto.
+The indulgent creations of the master of pastry Pierre Hermé paired with roasted houjicha make for a sublime experience, while the Month Blanc cake with chestnut accommodates sencha or matcha tea.
+I love the Japanese wagashi sweets too, but sometimes a cultural mix makes a wonderful pair.

 One can get carried away by the sweet treats accompanying tea.
-Tea and food pairing is an intriguing topic, and I will resort to this first world vanity in future posts.
+Tea and food pairing is an intriguing topic, and I will resort to this new trend at some point.
 A teaser for the purists: tea and chocolate are seductively intriguing partners.

 Today desserts, sauces, dressings and marinades are made with tea.
 The powdered matcha has taken the global patisseries by storm, but also the roasted houjicha and other teas are increasingly being included in the recipes of the famous chefs.

 Tea time can do for us so much, and it is up to the eager expansion of your knowledge, to benefit from it.